ying-teaching/python-book/notes/Ch05-functions/main-and-scope.md

 ### 2.3 Global Variable

 A variable defined in the main body of a file, i.e, not defined in a function, is called a `global variable`.
-It is visible and accessible to all statements inside or outside the functtions.
+It is visible and accessible to all statements inside or outside the functions.

 Because a global variable is shared by all functions, you should not define and use global variables in your program because it is hard to tell where it is changed.
-The only resonable situation for global variable is to define constant values that is shared by all function.
+The only reasonable situation for global variable is to define constant values that is shared by all function.
 For example, define the math constant `PI` as the following.

 ```python
 PI = 3.1416